RareSkills/cairo-tutorial/content/cairo-components-part-2.md

 Without much effort, we have generated a fully functional contract with mintable, pausable and access control features.

-With the generated code in hand, let's break down how the OpenZeppelin components are imported and integrated into the contract
+With the generated code in hand, let's break down how the OpenZeppelin components are imported and integrated into the contract.

 ## Understanding the Generated Code